 Critical Event Chains - Critical events or critical chains of events are those with the potential to impinge on a project the most.
 By identifying such events at the very beginning, it is possible to lessen the negative effect they have on projects.

 These types of events can be detected by examining the connections between the primary project parameters.

-Performance Tracking With Event Chains: It is important for a manger to track the progress of an activity, live.
+Performance Tracking With Event Chains - It is important for a manager to track the progress of an activity live.
 This ensures that updated information is used for the Monte Carlo Analysis.

 Hence during the duration of the project, the probability of events can be calculated more accurately using actual data.

-The use of Event Chain Methodology in project management produces some interesting phenomena:
+The use of Event Chain Methodology in project management produces some interesting phenomenon: